-- Student attendance is based on the minutes a student is in school. - ♦ Any time away from school less than 145 minutes is considered a tardy.

-- Any time away from school more than 145 minutes is considered a half day absence or a whole day absence. - Four (4) absences will be excused per semester with parental notes.
-(After 4 per semester, absences are unexcused unless a doctor's excuse is brought in or the principal excuses the absence.) - Unused days may not be carried over to the next semester. - ♦ Vacations are excused to the extent that the absences do not exceed the 4 absences per semester rule. - Legitimate doctor excuses do not count towards the 4 days per semester rule. - A student may go on up to 10 Educational Enhancements Opportunities throughout the course of the school year.
+- Student attendance is based on the minutes a student is in school. - Any time away from school less than 145 minutes is considered a tardy. - Any time away from school over 145 minutes is considered a half-day or whole-day absence. - A parent/guardian must inform the high school office of the student's absence prior to the start of the school day by phone (859-292-7486) or email (melissa.sams@dayton.kyschools.us). - 1.
+Student's name - 1.
+Student's name - 2.
+Date of absence(s) - 3.
+Reason for absence - Four (4) absences will be excused per semester with parental notes.
+After four (4) per semester, absences are unexcused unless a doctor's excuse is brought in or the principal excuses the absence. - Unused days may not be carried over to the next semester. - Vacations are excused if the absences do not exceed the four (4) absences per semester. - Legitimate doctor excuses do not count towards the four (4) days per semester rule. - A student may go on up to ten (10) Educational Enhancements Opportunities throughout the school year.
 An Education Enhancement Opportunity is participation in an educational foreign exchange program or an intensive instructional program in one (1) of the core curriculum subjects of English, Science, Mathematics, Social Studies, Foreign Language or the Arts.
-All Educational Enhancement Opportunities must be approved by the administration before going. - Release time for funerals of non-family members will not be granted unless parents pick up and return the student to school. - ♦ The administration may also grant excused absences for family emergencies and/or other extenuating circumstances. - Students and parents are requested to make outside appointments after regular school hours. - ♦ It must be understood that school officials will make the final decisions on all absences regarding excused or unexcused.
+All Educational Enhancement Opportunities must be approved by the administration before going. - Release time for funerals of non-family members will not be granted unless parents/ guardians pick up and return the student to school. - The administration may also grant excused absences for family emergencies and/or other extenuating circumstances. - Students and parents/guardians are requested to make outside appointments after regular school hours. - It must be understood that school officials will make the final decisions on all absences regarding excused or unexcused. - Excessive unexcused absences will result in students being placed on EOP and/or GSA.